Skateboard Security: Top 8 Simple Anti-Theft Solutions!

 The only difference is that you might be limited to using a thinner cable or chain depending on what part of the skateboard you pull it over/through.
 That’s why there are security cables made specifically for locking skateboards and similar items.

-The most popular skateboard security cable is Valet My Stick Cable Lock (check price on Amazon).
+One of the most popular solutions is this steel braided loop cable (link to Amazon).
 It’s a 4-foot braided steel cable coated in vinyl for scratch prevention.
 It’s lightweight and compact so it doesn’t take much room in a backpack for example.

 The lock is a 4-digit combination lock.
 The lockable loop circumference is fixed at 11″ (28 cm) which is enough for medium and smaller sized poles and basically any bike rack.